Securing Real-Time Internet-of-Things: Real-Time Internet-of-Things : An Overview

 \subsection{Real-Time Scheduling Model}

-Most RT-IoT systems are implemented using a set of periodic (\eg fixed temporal septation between consecutive instances) or sporadic (\eg the tasks that can make an execution request at \textit{any} time, but with a \textit{minimum} inter-invocation interval) tasks \cite[Ch.
+Many such systems are implemented using a set of periodic (\eg fixed temporal septation between consecutive instances) or sporadic (\eg the tasks that can make an execution request at \textit{any} time, but with a \textit{minimum} inter-invocation interval) tasks \cite[Ch.
 1]{rts_book}\cite{sporadic_task}.
 For instance, a sensor management task that monitors the conveyor belt in a manufacturing system needs to be periodic but the tasks that monitor the arrival of automated cars at traffic intersections are sporadic.
+Another example is an engine control unit (ECU) in a modern vehicle in which the task that controls the valve in the electronic throttle body (ETB) is periodic while the task that handles commands from the in-vehicle computer is sporadic.
 Application tasks in the RT-IoT nodes are often designed based on the Liu and Layland model \cite{Liu_n_Layland1973, rm_edf_review} that contains a set of tasks, $\Gamma$ where each task $\tau_i \in \Gamma$ has the parameters: $(C_i, T_i, D_i)$, where $C_i$ is the worst-case execution time (WCET), $T_i$ is the period or minimum inter-arrival time, and $D_i$ is the deadline, with $D_i \leq T_i$.

+In the multicore context real-time task scheduling can be viewed as solving an allocation problem (\eg on which processor a task should execute) depending on design criteria \cite{multicore_survey}-- \eg~ \ci \textit{No migration:} tasks are allocated to a processor and no migration is permitted; \cb \textit{Task-level migration:} the jobs of a task may execute on different core; however, each job can only execute on a single core. \cc \textit{Job-level migration:} The jobs of a task migrate to and execute on different cores; however, parallel execution of a job is not permitted.

-Schedulability tests \cite{res_time_rts,multicore_survey, bini2004schedulability} are used to determine if all tasks in the system meet their respective deadlines.
+Schedulability tests \cite{res_time_1,res_time_rts,multicore_survey, bini2004schedulability} are used to determine if all tasks in the system meet their respective deadlines.
 If they do, then the task set is deemed to be \textit{`schedulable'} and the system, \textit{safe}.